wlafargue/MyPortfolio/README.md

 # 💼 MyPortfolio

-Welcome to my data-oriented portfolio!
-Herein, I reported a summary of few projects in the data field that I completed with various tools.
+Welcome to my portfolio!
+Herein, I reported a summary of few projects that I completed with various tools.

 Building in progress 🏗️